• Skip to main content

 For many of us, child psychology blogs, parenting blogs, and other online resources guide us through the ups and downs of parenting as much as physical books.
 I’ve rounded up some of my favorite blogs to share as a resource for those of us who strive to make informed, intentional parenting decisions.

-Although opinions from friends and family can be helpful in making parenting decisions, it’s equally helpful to turn to the research that is presented in these blogs.
+Although opinions from friends and family can help in making parenting decisions, it’s equally important to turn to the research that is presented in these blogs.
 While opinions can pull us in many different directions, good quality child psychology research can inform us in an objective way that opinions cannot provide.

 Related post: How Understanding Child Development Research Makes Us Better Parents